samiuljahan/FDAI_BOT/README.md

 ## Robot in action

-To see a sample of the robot in action open the robot.jpg file in the img folder
+To see a sample image of the robot open the robot.JPG file in the img folder